Which Makeup Brushes Do You Need?

 To clean makeup brushes, deposit a tiny drop of shampoo or brush cleaner in the palm of your hand and rotate the bristles in it for about fifteen seconds.
 Rinse under tepid water until it runs clear, squeeze out excess moisture, then carefully tease back into shape.
 Lie brushes to dry on a counter edge so the bristles are in mid-air.

 To avoid damaging natural bristles, wash with baby shampoo or a special cosmetic brush cleaner—never use strong detergents.

 Brushes take up to 48 hours to dry, so wash them only when you won’t be needing them the following day.
 If you feel you can’t go a day without a particular brush, buy a spare one.

 Never use or store makeup brushes after washing until they are completely dry.

 Between washes, gently wipe on a dry, cosmetic tissue after each use.

 Store in a lying position in a roomy case to protect from dust.

 No matter how old you are, a full makeup can still enhance your looks.
 It’s just a question of knowing which products you need and how to apply them.

-A rundown of essential tools needed for everyday makeup application, including information on how to use and clean them.
+A rundown of must-have tools and accessories essential for perfect makeup application, including information on how to use and clean them.